ajkroeg/DejaVu/README.md

 `trace`: bool, enables verbose logging (not recommended to enable)

 `killsToSave`: int, set a minimum number of kills a unit must get during the mission in order to be exported.

+`dissallowedComponentTags`: List<string>, a list of mech ComponentTags which, if present on the mech, will prevent that mech from being exported.